galdebert/blog/content/posts/hugo-1.md

 But this seems a bit awkward to me:

 - How does the overriding mechanism work?
 Is the granularity per file?
-If yes, this sounds "not very minimal to me.
+If yes, this does not sound very "minimal" to me.
 If no, this sounds quite complicated.
 - At least in these first discovery days, I want to be able to tweak theme1, tweak theme2, and change between those with one flag: `hugo server -D -t theme2`.
 Using theme specific files in the root folder make this impossible (or very very awkward).
 - To track changes, and merge stuff, we have git, let's use it.